What Is “Implied Covenant of Quiet Enjoyment”?

 “Covenant” is a legal term that refers to a promise or unspoken agreement to engage in or refrain from a specified action.
 As such, the quiet enjoyment covenant is included in most residential and commercial lease agreements, even if it’s not explicitly mentioned in a contract.

-Despite being implicit and not necessarily written in a lease agreement, landlords cannot request tenants to waive their right to quiet enjoyment of the premises they rent.
+Despite being implicit and not necessarily written in a lease agreement, landlords cannot request tenants to waive their right to a peaceful living environment and quiet enjoyment of the premises they rent.

 If a tenant files quiet enjoyment complaints, it’s essential for the landlord to address the situation promptly to avoid further issues.